Anton Boys: Life

 It is not known when or where the artist died.
 Estimates place his time of death between 1593 and 1603.

 Work

 Portrait painter

 Anton Boys' role as a court painter appears to have been to paint portraits of historical and living members of branches of the imperial family and their consorts.
+He painted portraits of Count Jakob Hannibal I von Hohenhems and his family.
+He also worked on a series of Ahnenbilder (portraits of ancestors) for Count Jakob Hannibal I von Hohenhems.
+His portraits were made after older originals, which explains the rather archaic style of these works.
 Many of these miniature portraits are now in the collection of the Kunsthistorisches Museum in Vienna.
-Anton Boys first worked on a series of Ahnenbilder (portraits of ancestors) for Count Jakob Hannibal I. His portraits were made after older originals, which explains the rather archaic style of these works.
 He later made a similar series of ancestor portraits for Archduke Ferdinand II.